vasylenko/devdosvid.blog/content/posts/apply-cloudfront-security-headers-with-terraform/index.md

   # some arguments skipped from listing for the sake of simplicity
 }
 ```

+### Security Scan Results

+Here is what Mozilla Observatory reports about my test CF distribution where I enabled the policy described above:

+{{< figure src="observatory results.png" caption="Scan summary for CloudFront distribution with security headers policy" >}}

+So with just minimum effort, you can greatly boost your web application security posture.

 ### More to read:
 - [Terraform Resource: aws_cloudfront_response_headers_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudfront_response_headers_policy)